 Skip to content

-.NET Tracer getting started
+.NET Tracer getting started guide🔗

-Tracing the application
+Tracing the application🔗

-Create or pick a directory where the traces will be written to (the application must have write access to that directory).
+Navigate to a directory where you have write permissions.
 In this example, we’ll use C:\path\to\output\dir.

 PowerShell